-In August 2010, Desiree Patno, CEO of NAWRB, authored an article in HousingWire, bringing attention to the Dodd-Frank Act specifically the Provision 342 for the creation of the Offices of Minority and Women Inclusion in the federal agencies beginning January 2011.
-This was a major step to have accountability for women's employment and women-owned businesses in our industry.
+In August 2010, Desiree Patno, CEO of NAWRB, authored an article in HousingWire, bringing attention to the Dodd-Frank Act specifically the Provision 342 for the creation of the Office of Minority and Women Inclusion in federal agencies beginning January 2011.
+This was a major step towards accountability for women's employment and women-owned businesses in our industry.

 In September 2010, NAWRB launched their 3rd-party certification for Women-Owned Businesses (WOB) and Minority Women-Owned Businesses(MWOB), specific to the housing economy.
 As our industry is very unique as to the requirements, we specialize in evaluating the technical expertise and standards as part of our certification process.